torrap7/parrotdev1/README.md

-- 👋 Hi, I’m @parrotdev1
+- 👋 Hi, I’m @torrap7
-- 👀 I’m interested in discord bot stuff
+- 👀 I’m interested in full stack web develpoing
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning html, js, css, php
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: discord @ Parrot#4388
+- 📫 How to reach me: discord @ realthegreatmightypoonocap______

 <!---
 parrotdev1/parrotdev1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.